srinivasyadav18/xapian-gsoc-plan/proposal.rst

         /*
         type Integer int

-        var a Integer =10
+        var var_a Integer =10;
-        var b int = 20
+        var var_b int = 20

-        func example(x int); */
+        func example(x int) */

-        This produces an error when a (variable) is passed to func.
+        This produces an error when  var_a is passed to func.
         Even though internally Integer is an int but both are different types.
         Code and error here (https://pastebin.com/bvz5QLZJ).

-        The way swig wrapps the enums is not that natural and there should type conversions before passing to appropriate happening function for proper functioning. (https://pastebin.com/X8K1q9Rh)
+        The way swig wrapps the enums is not that natural and there should type conversions before passing to appropriate function for proper functioning. (https://pastebin.com/X8K1q9Rh)

         Rewrap the go code(which does conversions before passing to the that particular function) in to wrapper for enums using swig %insert(go_wrapper).

-      * Go doesnt support constructors but this can be done using an extra helper function takes an slice of interfaces which swig does by default during the wrapping but this should done explicitly when re-wrapped. interface{} in golang means any type. slice of interfaces mean collection of interfaces quantity known at runtime(resizable array).
+      * Go doesnt support constructors but this can be done using an extra helper that function takes an slice of interfaces which swig does by default during the wrapping but this should be done explicitly when re-wrapped. interface{} in golang means any type.
+Slice of interfaces mean collection of interfaces quantity known at runtime(resizable array).
-        Go supports vardiable number of arguments of different type to functions as func myfun(a ...interface{}) which is used during constructor and function overloading.
+        Go supports variable number of arguments of different type to functions as func myfun(a ...interface{}) which is used during constructor and function overloading.
-        (code for rewrapping and overloading )

       * Go suppots Iterators by natural syntax using channels and convential methods such as Iter.Next().

         1. Using channels one could use for-range construct. for i := range container.Iter(){
           i.GetData() // methods to get information from the iterator at that position.
         }
         2. Using methods such as Iter.Next() as used in Go lang standard library (Container List https://golang.org/pkg/container/list/).

-        Both standard method /* for iter.Next(){ ... code } */ and /* for-range construct would be made available for user */
+        Both standard method /* for iter.Next(){ ... code } */ and /* for-range construct would be made available for user (these are just like auto-ranged based loops in c++) */

-        Go support multiple return values , therefore rewrapping the interfaces which return iterators to return both begin and end iterators in call as below.
+        Go support multiple return values , therefore rewrapping the interfaces which return iterators to return both begin and end iterators in function call as below.
         /* start,end := doc.Termlist() */

       * Go supports errors as return values .
 A language like c++ have try catch block Go has three constructs for dealing